 Domestic abuse affects people of all sexual orientations, gender identities or expressions.

-It is a pattern of controlling behaviours by a partner or ex-partner and can be emotional, mental, financial, physical or sexual, including sex by coercion and without consent.
+Domestic abuse is a pattern of controlling behaviours by a partner or ex-partner and can be emotional, mental, financial, physical or sexual, including sex by coercion and without consent.
 It may also include homophobic, biphobic or transphobic abuse.

-We realise that domestic abuse can be extremely difficult to talk about.
+We know that domestic abuse can be extremely difficult to talk about.
 At SX, we can help you talk things through at your own pace and on your own terms.
 We will not force you to discuss anything that feels uncomfortable, and we will never take any action against your partner unless you want us to (or unless you are in serious immediate danger).